CodingSea/cipher-front-end/README.md

 ## Project Brief

-The idea of this site if to create servers and add users to chat.
+The idea of this site is to be a discord clone, from creating servers to chatting with friends.

 ## Technologies